 Other Ways to Avoid the Lines

 Some states offer “express” or service-expedited DMV locations, which can cut down your wait time.
 For instance, New Mexico offers 11 full-service MVD Express locations and lists up-to-date wait times at each location on its website.

 If you just need to renew your state-issued photo ID, you may be able to do so online.
 Several states, including California, Colorado, North Carolina, Texas, and Wisconsin, allow you to renew your license or ID online if you meet the qualifications.
 You can check with your state’s DMV or Secretary of State’s office to find out about options in your area.
 While renewing online does allow you to skip the DMV, it isn’t the best option if you need your new ID in a hurry — receiving your new license or ID after renewing online can take anywhere from 10 to 45 business days.

-Certain applicants may be eligible to apply for a photo ID by mail.
+Certain applicants may also be eligible to renew a photo ID by mail.
 Requirements vary by state.
 For example, in Connecticut you may be eligible for this option if you’re:

 - an active-duty military member

 - unable to appear for medical reasons

 Depending on your state, you should receive your new ID within two to six weeks.

 Getting a Passport